kolenaIO/kolena/docs/metrics/bertscore.md

     We get the following BertScores: $P_\text{BERT} = 0.9526, R_\text{BERT} = 0.9480, F_\text{BERT} = 0.9503$.
 This is in-line with human judgement, as the reference and candidate texts are semantically very similar.

     However, if we were to calculate the BLEU score given these candidates and references, BLEU would yield a sub-optimal score of $\text{BLEU} = 0.2403$, despite the sentences being the same, semantically.
-This shows an advantage of embeddings-based metrics over n-gram based metrics like BLEU.
+This shows an advantage of embeddings-based metrics over n-gram-based metrics like BLEU.

 ??? example "Semantically Different Texts"